Kirsty MacColl: 10 things you may not know about the late singer-songwriter

 She's probably worked with some of your favourite bands

-Kirsty MacColl has provided backing vocals from the likes of The Pogues, Billy Bragg, The Smiths, The Rolling Stones, Happy Mondays, Morrissey, Talking Heads, Simple Minds, Alison Moyet, Robert Plant, David Byrne, and more.
+Kirsty MacColl has provided backing vocals for the likes of The Pogues, Billy Bragg, The Smiths, The Rolling Stones, Happy Mondays, Morrissey, Talking Heads, Simple Minds, Alison Moyet, Robert Plant, David Byrne, and more.

 -